 The city of Ani was also situated in an important trade route so there were a lot of markets, taverns and factories in the city.
 Ashot III had huge walls built known as “Ashotashen” during his rule.
 The constructions he contributed in this city earned him the title of “Voghormat”, the merciful in Armenian.

-Even though the structures built under the rule of Bagratuni Dynasty stand out, it is good to state that this city was an important trade center under the rule of Seljuk Empire.
+The city of Ani gives us important clues about the medieval Armenian architecture.
+Although the city of Ani stands out with its buildings from the Bagratid Kingdom, it continued to be a trade center during the Seljuk Empire.
 For this reason, it is possible to see mosques and caravansaries inspired by the Seljuk architecture in the city of Ani.

 The main reason why the church is so famous is its architect.
 Because Trdat has been the most respected architect in the Medieval Armenian community.
 Trdat, who managed to go beyond his time with his techniques, gave life to this gothic-looking cathedral of Ani.

-The church of St Gregory of Tigran Honents
+2. The Church of St Gregory of Tigran Honents

 The church is dedicated to Gregory the Illuminator, who brought Christianity to the Armenian community.
 St. Gregory is also accepted as the founder of the Armenian Church and many churches dedicated to him in Turkey.